NOG01/NOG01/README.md

 # Hello!
 I'm Felipe Nogueira

-An aspiring programmer with a passion for technology and problem-solving.
+An programmer with a passion for technology and problem-solving.
 Currently, I am pursuing a degree in Systems Analysis and Development at UCSAL, where I am honing my skills and expanding my knowledge in various programming languages and technologies.

 ## Technologies